twnanda/twnanda/content/articles/a-path-to-freedom/ven-uttamo/dhamma-talks-by-mogok-sayadaw/pt10-17-fulfilling-ones-duty%zh.rst

 Someone is wasting the chance of Path and Fruit (Magga and Phala) if he can’t catch up to the point of truth (sacca).
 The person who is listening to the teaching but not following to the end is also not getting the Path Knowledge.

 (To support these two points.
 Sayadaw told the stories of Ven.
-Sāriputta and Dhānañjāni brahman; and lay men Pesa of the Buddha Kassapa’s time.
+Sāriputta and Dhānañjāni brahman; and laymen Pesa of the Buddha Kassapa’s time.
 Sāriputta taught the brahman the samatha dhamma and he was reborn in the Brahma world.

 But he had the potentiality for enlightenment.
 Later Sāriputta went there again and taught him vipassanā dhamma.
 Pesa’s story had been mentioned before).